-- Preheat oven to 325F and line a 9x9 square baking pan with parchment, leaving an overhang for easy removal.
+- Preheat the oven to 325F and line a 9x9 square baking pan with parchment, leaving an overhang for easy removal.

-- Press into bottom of prepared baking pan.
+- Press into the bottom of prepared baking pan.
 Bake 12 to 15 minutes, until just beginning to brown on the edges.
 Remove and let cool while preparing topping.

-- In a small saucepan, bring cream to just a simmer.
-Add chopped chocolate and let sit 5 minutes to melt, then whisk in until smooth.
-Spread over cooled crust and refrigerate until firm, about 1 hour.
+- Add the chocolate chips and let sit 5 minutes to melt, then whisk in until smooth.
+Spread over the cooled crust and refrigerate until firm, about 1 hour.

 - Preheat oven to 300F.